fargeo/archesguides/_pages/configuration.md

 -**Log preffernces:** Under 'LOGGING' you can adjust 'format' to change the structure of the logs.
 The 'LEVEL:' fields control the verbosity of your terminal outputs, which can be set to four levels.
 From most to least verbose the options are: 'DEBUG', 'WARNING', 'ERROR', 'INFO'.

 -**Log Location:** The write location for the standard logs can be set under 'LOGGING' by setting the 'filename' variable to a writable location.
 To set the location of the resource import log, change the value of 'RESOURCE_IMPORT_LOG' to the desired writable location.

+-**Debug:** You can toggle Django debugging on or off by changing the value of 'DEBUG'.
 ^
+**Info:** Setting DEBUG to false will replace the more complex Django error messages with standard 404 and 500 error pages.
+It will also cause Django to stop serving static files, requiring you to set up an external webserver.
+{: .notice--info}

 ![Log Configuration]({{site.url}}/assets/images/logSettings.PNG)